BARB5327/P2P-Insurance/README.md

 # Summary of Bachelor Thesis and Application Explanation

-This project stems from my **Bachelor Thesis** conducted at the **Haute École de Gestion de Genève (HEG-GE)** and explores how **blockchain technology** can be integrated into a peer-to-peer insurance model to improve transparency, trust, and efficiency.
+This project stems from my **Bachelor Thesis** conducted at the **Haute École de Gestion de Genève (HEG)** and explores how **blockchain technology** can be integrated into a peer-to-peer insurance model to improve transparency, trust, and efficiency.

 ## Summary of the Bachelor Thesis